 What you need to know about the club

-Per Brooke’s vison, this Historical Hand-Sewing Club will be a place to come and work on hand sewing projects of any kind.
-Hand sewing takes exponentially longer, especially when your hands are not used to the actions of hand sewing, and this can be a little shocking especially for those accustomed to machine sewing.
-So this monthly meeting will be a chance for members to swap techniques, patterns, and ideas, as well as share the progress they’ve made.
+Per Brooke’s vision, this Historical Hand-Sewing Club will be a place to come and work on hand sewing projects of any kind.
+Hand sewing takes exponentially longer, especially when your hands are not used to the actions of hand sewing, and this can be a little shocking, especially for those accustomed to machine sewing.
+So this weekly meeting will be a chance for members to swap techniques, patterns, and ideas, as well as share the progress they’ve made.
 Though Brooke would like to keep many of the projects historical in nature, she is also open to including people who would like to work on hand-finishings for more modern projects as well.

 For those that are interested in hand-sewing, but don’t know where to begin, Brooke has devised a starting project that will help club members dip their toes into the world of historical hand-sewing: a detachable pocket!